IntelligentSystemsLabUTV/ros2-examples/README.md

 and the repository will be cloned in the current directory, in a new directory called `ros2-examples`.

-To update the repository's contents, make sure to be in the `humble` branch (rember: `git checkout` enables you to switch branches) and run:
+To update the repository's contents, make sure to be in the `jazzy` branch (rember: `git checkout` enables you to switch branches) and run:

 ```bash
 git pull
 ```

-The contents of this repository were tested on a system running **Ubuntu Linux 22.04**, which is the officially supported host OS.
+The contents of this repository were tested on a system running **Ubuntu Linux 24.04**, which is the officially supported host OS.
 You may as well be able to install ROS 2 on Windows and macOS, and thus run the examples on those platforms, but this is not guaranteed.
-Support for Windows is encouraged by means of the [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL 2), which allows you to run a Linux kernel on Windows hosts; the `Ubuntu-22.04` distribution would be the best choice.
+Support for Windows is encouraged by means of the [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL 2), which allows you to run a Linux kernel on Windows hosts; the `Ubuntu 24.04.1 LTS` distribution would be the best choice.

 The repository is built around a Visual Studio Code template that you can find [here](https://github.com/robmasocco/vscode_ros2_workspace), which automates many tasks that concern ROS 2 workspace organization and maintenance.
 It's suggested that you play with this repository inside VS Code.

 ## Usage guidelines

-If this is the first time you hear about ROS 2, go have a look at the [official documentation](https://docs.ros.org/en/humble/index.html) and some basic [tutorials](https://docs.ros.org/en/humble/Tutorials.html) before proceeding.
-It is also recommended to have a look at the [installation guide](https://docs.ros.org/en/humble/Installation.html) to get a grasp of the basic concepts and terminology.
+If this is the first time you hear about ROS 2, go have a look at the [official documentation](https://docs.ros.org/en/jazzy/index.html) and some basic [tutorials](https://docs.ros.org/en/jazzy/Tutorials.html) before proceeding.
+It is also recommended to have a look at the [installation guide](https://docs.ros.org/en/jazzy/Installation.html) to get a grasp of the basic concepts and terminology.

-The file [`bin/ros2_humble_install.sh`](bin/ros2_humble_install.sh) contains a script that automates the installation of ROS 2 Humble Hawksbill on Ubuntu Linux 22.04.
+The file [`bin/ros2_jazzy_install.sh`](bin/ros2_jazzy_install.sh) contains a script that automates the installation of ROS 2 Jazzy Jalisco on Ubuntu Linux 24.04.
 It is not guaranteed to work on other platforms, but it should be easy to adapt it to other Debian-based distributions.

 The file [`config/ros2_cmds.sh`](config/ros2_cmds.sh) contains a list of useful CLI commands to source the ROS 2 installation and its autocompletion scripts, which you can copy and paste in your `.bashrc` file to have them available in your shell; alternatively, you can `source` that file.

-At this point, you should be able to build, run and modify all of the examples in this repository. **It is strongly suggested that you create your own branch and work on that**, so that you can always pull the latest updates from the `humble` branch without losing your work.
+At this point, you should be able to build, run and modify all of the examples in this repository. **It is strongly suggested that you create your own branch and work on that**, so that you can always pull the latest updates from the `jazzy` branch without losing your work.

 The following sections will provide a brief overview of the repository's structure and contents.

 ### Docker containers

-This repository is based on the [`Distributed Unified Architecture`](https://github.com/IntelligentSystemsLabUTV/dua-template), which provides support for Docker containers, so that you can run the examples without having to install ROS 2 on your host machine, and more.
-If you are interested, please find more information in the [`dua_template.md`](dua_template.md) file.
+This repository is based on the [`Distributed Unified Architecture`](https://github.com/dotX-Automation/dua-template), which provides support for Docker containers, so that you can run the examples without having to install ROS 2 on your host machine, and more.
+If you are interested, please find more information in the [`dua_template.md`](dua-template.md) file.

 According to the DUA target architecture, this repository offers the following containers: